 You will need: Yourself and your baby

 How to: Make your baby sit opposite to you so that you have his attention.
 Then say a random rhyme or song and clap your hands to add a beat to it.
 Show the clapping action to the baby and observe if he replicates it by hitting his palms together.
 He will surely seem excited to do so.
 Let him clap by himself later.
 He might just pick it up perfectly, pretty soon.
+Babies enjoy clapping and this improves hand movements and coordination.

 Skills developed: Cognitive abilities – ability to interpret and perform a viewed action